KTH/kth-node-cortina-block/README.md

 ## Options

 - `url` is required.
 Should point to the Cortina block API endpoint.
+- `headers` is optional, pass headers used when fetching Cortina blocks.
 - `debug` is optional, defaults to `false`.
 Enables logging of Redis errors.
 - `version` is optional, defaults to `head`.
 Change if needed.